 Learn more about...

 David Jones is an area manager for Goodwill, and sometimes his job requires that he drive to Tacoma for meetings.
-One Sunday, about four years ago, he did just that, heading out from his home in Yakima early, so he could be ready to go early Monday morning.
+One Sunday, about five years ago, he did just that, heading out from his home in Yakima early, so he could be ready to go early Monday morning.

 On the drive west, however, David didn’t feel well.
 “I thought it was indigestion, heartburn.
 And I was a little nauseous,” he says.